rajadvitiya/rajadvitiya/README.md

 ## About Me

-- 🎓 B-Tech Computer Science student at NIET
+- 🎓 B.Tech graduate in Computer Science from NIET
 - 💻 Passionate about coding, open source, and software development
 - 🌱 Currently learning React and Node.js
 - 🚀 Interested in web development and AI